Healthdirect Free Australian health advice you can count on.

 2. Avoid any media, social media or websites that make you feel bad or suggest you need to change the way you look.

-How can parents help children with their body image?
+How can I help my child with their body image?

-Parents have a big influence on how children feel about their bodies, sometimes not consciously.
-Encourage your children to have a healthy relationship with their bodies and with food.
+You have a big influence on how your child feels about their body.
+Encourage your child to have a healthy relationship with their body and with food.

 Learn more here about the development and quality assurance of healthdirect content.